How the UK High Court Decision on Forced Labor Impacts Your Supply Chain Due Diligence

 Ian Pillinger

-Ian Pillinger is an associate director in the New York office of Guidepost Solutions.
+Ian Pillinger is a Director in the New York office of Guidepost Solutions.
 A former state prosecutor and federal government official, Mr. Pillinger focuses his work at Guidepost on complex and multi-jurisdictional investigations, compliance, and security matters for organizations and individuals.

 InvestigationHotlines